-As with meningiomas in general there is recognised female predilection.
+As with meningiomas in general, there is a recognized female predilection.

 Clinical presentation is usually due to mass effect, the manifestations of which will depend on the location.
-The calvarium and verebral column are the most frequent sites 2.
+The calvaria and vertebral column are the most frequent sites 2.
+Presentations include:

 - palpable or visible bony mass